* Strong debut due to renewed speculative demand

 * Trading halted after turnover breached regulatory limits

 * China's economic slowdown shows little sign ofdecelerating

 By Samuel Shen and Kazunori Takada

 The Shanghai Composite Index is down 3.8 percent sofar this year, after falling about 22 percent last year.
-Theindex rose 2 percent as of noon trading.
+Theindex rose 2 percent on Tuesday.

 Dongxing Securities expects China Molybdenum, partly ownedby private equity firm Cathay Fortune Corp (CFC) founded bybillionaire Yu, to report a 2 percent net profit drop this yeardue to feeble demand for the metal.

 Chinese steel-related firms have been struggling to postprofits this year as slowing economic growth erodes demand fromkey downstream sectors like real estate and automobiles.
 Theyare also struggling with long-term structural issues includingchronic over capacity.

 Essence Securities led the China Molybdenum deal, with BOCInternational (China) and China Merchants Securities also actingas joint bookrunners, IFR reported.

 (Additional reporting by Elzio Barreto in HONG KONG; Editing byRyan Woo)

 Keywords: CHINA MOLYBDENUM/IPO